Can Delivery Confirmation Help Prevent Disputes & Chargebacks?

 But, while any of these could be evidence of acceptance of delivery, Visa’s description is so broad that providing definitive, compelling evidence can be challenging.
 Using multiple methods seems redundant.
 However, it offers greater protection in the end.

 Thinking About the Big Picture

-Delivery confirmation can help with recovering lost revenue and keeping chargeback rates in check.
+Delivery confirmation with a signature can be a helpful tool in recovering lost revenue and lowering chargeback risk.
 It can be especially helpful for big-ticket purchases and/or items delivered digitally.

 That said, no single technique is 100% successful at preventing or disputing chargebacks.
-There are many points where the protection mechanism can break down.
-For example:
+There are many points where the protection mechanism can break down:

 - Carrier personnel can make mistakes.